dockur/windows/readme.md

     ```

     During the installation you will need to add some drivers as described in [manual installation](https://github.com/dockur/windows/tree/master?tab=readme-ov-file#how-do-i-perform-a-manual-installation) above.

+  * ### How do I verify if my system supports KVM?

+    To verify if your system supports KVM, run the following commands:

+    ```bash
+    sudo apt install cpu-checker
+    sudo kvm-ok
+    ```

+    If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

   * ### Is this project legal?